 Add a Layer

-Sprinkle dried bread crumbs or crushed cornflakes, or other types of cereal, on the bottom crust before filling and baking in the oven.
-This creates a barrier between the filling and the dough.
+You can create a barrier between the filling and the dough by adding an ingredient that won't change the flavor of the pie.
+Sprinkle dried breadcrumbs or crushed cornflakes, or other types of cereal, on the bottom crust before filling and baking in the oven.
+This will prevent the filling from turning the crust soggy.

 Fill it While it’s Hot

-If the recipe calls for adding the filling while it's hot, don't let the filling cool before you add it to the crust.
-The hot filling will help set the crust before it even goes into the oven, reducing sogginess.
+A hot filling will help set the crust before it even goes into the oven, reducing sogginess.
+So, if the recipe calls for adding the filling while it's hot, don't let the filling cool before you add it to the crust.